ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2023-07-28-More-than-LEGO.markdown

 ### It's not about the awards

 While winning awards can be nice, FIRST LEGO League is designed to be a multi-year journey.
 It's not about winning, but about process and progress.
 It is about learning more each year and setting more goals.

+### It's not about the adults

+"Kids do the work" in FIRST LEGO League.
+While it is tempting for adults to step in and solve all student problems, the program will have the most impact if you let the students do the work.
+Learning can be messy sometimes and it is never a straight path.
+The best coaches ask a lot of questions without providing the answer.
+Sometimes, it is even a good idea to let them "fail".
+For example, by building something incorrectly, they will learn how not to build the next time.